boddumanohar/pefilenew/README.md

 # pdfparse
-Parses PDF files and finds whether it is malicious.
+Parses PE Files and gives information about it.